brandontict/ESP32-Enviromental-Platform/readme.md

-Full environmental monitoring via DHT22 sensors sending values to a local html server .
-This python script is for ESP32 device running MicroPython.
+ Environmental monitoring via DHT22 sensor sending Tempature and Humiditity values to a local html server .
+This python script is for a ESP32 device already running MicroPython.

+Joint effort between Claude and I.

+Prerequisites: Micropython installed on ESP32
+               DHT22 sensor connected to GPIO 4

+*Installation: Using Thonny or webrepl upload the python code as " main.py " .

 Features: